 There is a large and ongoing international effort to standardise the test and evaluation methods for industrial superconductors (Osamura, 2015).
 VAMAS (The Versailles Project on Advanced Materials and Standards) and IEC/TC90 (International Electrotechnical Commission/Technical Committee 90) have worked on producing internationally agreed standards for superconductivity that are required to underpin a mature technology and world-wide industry (Gould and Wada, 1995; Tachikawa, 1995).
-The test methods for measuring the critical current ( $I_c$ ) of industrial Cu/NbTi, Nb3Sn, Bi2Sr2Ca1Cu2Oy (Bi-2212), Bi2Sr2Ca2Cu3Ox (Bi-2223) and Y1Ba2Cu3O7-8 (Y-123) composite superconductors have been published as international standards (IEC, 2006c, b, a, 2015).
-In addition, there has been substantial effort directed at standardising terminology and creating standard test methods for low temperature industrial conductors specifically in the areas of critical current, residual resistivity ratio, copper ratio, mechanical properties and surface resistance (Osamura et al., 1997; Osamura, 1998), not least because of the industrial needs that have followed from the construction of ITER; the fusion energy tokamak in Cadarache, France (Aymar et al., 2002; Mitchell et al., 2008; Sborchia et al., 2008; ITER Organisation, 2019).
-As part of the development of ITER, seven important characteristics of strand (or wire) conductors were specified as necessary for the strands to be included in the machine; these are listed in Figure 1 (Sborchia et al., 2008).
-As part of the European verification process of the superconducting strands, these seven characteristics were measured by the manufacturers and several independent laboratories including Durham (Raine et al., 2019).
-This article focuses on just one of these measurements - transport critical current ( $I_c$ ), where techniques are now sufficiently mature that thousands of ductile and brittle samples have been measured by independent laboratories world-wide with excellent agreement to within a few percent.
+The test methods for measuring the critical current (I_c) of industrial Cu/NbTi, Nb3Sn, Bi2Sr2Ca1Cu2O_y (Bi-2212), Bi2Sr2Ca2Cu3O_x (Bi-2223) and Y1Ba2Cu3O7-8 (Y-123) composite superconductors have been published as international standards (IEC, 2006c, a, b, 2015).
+In addition, there has been substantial effort directed at standardising terminology and creating standard test methods for low temperature industrial conductors specifically in the areas of critical current, residual resistivity ratio, copper ratio, mechanical properties and surface resistance (Osamura, Sato et al., 1997; Osamura, 1998), not least because of the industrial needs that have followed from the construction of ITER; the fusion energy tokamak in Cadarache, France (Aymar, Barabaschi et al., 2002; Mitchell, Bessette et al., 2008; Sborchia, Fu et al., 2008; accessed 2016).
+As part of the development of ITER, seven important characteristics of strand (or wire) conductors were specified as necessary for the strands to be included in the machine; these are listed in Figure 1 (Sborchia, Fu et al., 2008).
+As part of the European verification process of the superconducting strands, these seven characteristics were measured by the manufacturers and an independent laboratory in Durham.
+This article focuses on just one of these measurements - transport critical current (I_c), where techniques are now sufficiently mature that thousands of ductile and brittle samples have been measured by independent laboratories with excellent agreement to within a few percent.
 The article is written for early career scientists who are new to making critical current measurements.

-Practical conductors are used widely today in many large and small scale applications from current leads in satellites (Schlachter et al., 2006) and in CERN (CERN, 2013), to magnets for MRI body scanners and fusion energy tokamaks (Sborchia et al., 2008; Duyn, 2012; Lvovsky et al., 2013).
+Practical conductors are used widely today in many large and small scale applications from current leads in satellites (Schlachter, Goldacker et al., 2006) and in CERN (CERN, 2013) to magnets for MRI body scanners and fusion energy tokamaks (Sborchia, Fu et al., 2008; Duyn, 2012; Lvovsky, Stautner et al., 2013).
 For high field applications, the economic advantage that superconductors offer over copper conductors is the almost complete elimination of power losses in return for an additional cost in cryogenic cooling systems and intelligent systems control.
-For example, a 20 T, 80 mm bore copper magnet requires several MW of power with a huge cooling system to stop the magnet melting, whereas the equivalent superconducting magnet needs little more than a power supply approximating a sophisticated car battery to run.
+For example, a 20 T, 80 mm bore copper magnet requires several MW of power with a huge cooling system to stop the magnet melting, whereas the equivalent superconducting magnet needs nothing more than a power supply approximating a sophisticated car battery to run.